-My goal here is to keep technical writing, notebook context, and case-study outputs in one place with a professional and reproducible workflow.
+My goal here is simple: keep my technical writing, notebook context, and case-study material in one place, with enough structure that publishing a post feels like normal work instead of a small archaeology project.

 agri-weather-yield-drivers project

-The stack is Astro 6 with content collections, React islands only where needed, and a static deployment target.
-I’m using Tailwind CSS 4 for styling, and Radix UI for sleek React components.
+The stack is Astro 6 with content collections, MDX, a static deployment target, Tailwind CSS 4 for styling, and Radix UI where a React component earns its keep.

 All notebooks and projects are available on my GitHub.